Using Group Update Providers to distribute content to clients

-A Group Update Provider is a client computer that you designate to locally distribute content updates to clients.
-A Group Update Provider downloads content updates from the management server and distributes the updates to itself and other clients.
+A Group Update Provider (GUP) is a client computer that distributes content updates directly to other clients.